ninaephremidze/Klaviyo-E-commerce-Platform-Health-Checklist/README.md

 ### `send_to_gsheets.py`

 This file iterates through every .csv in directory and sends the data contained to a google sheet shared with the team

+### Helpful Reference Content"
+1. Sample Google Sheet for Magento 2 health checklist The final output is a table of data in Google Sheets This is an illustrative example showcasing sample output for Magento 2

+2. Google Sheets for various e-commerce platforms health checklist Depending on the ecommerce platform you are running, the output can vary slightly This contains illustrative examples of output for other eCommerce platforms.

+3. Instructions on how to enable the required Google APIs in the API Console  and how to use OAuth for web server applications.

+4. Google API’s Client Library for Python